interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 The fulfillment of a THRESHOLD-SHA-256 crypto-condition is a ThresholdFulfillment which is a SEQUENCE of:

 subfulfillments
-: A SEQUENCE of fulfillments.
-The number of elements in this set is equal to the threshold therefore implementations must use the length of this SEQUENCE as the threshold value when deriving the fingerprint of this crypto-condition.
+: A SET OF fulfillments.
+The number of elements in this set is equal to the threshold therefore implementations must use the length of this SET as the threshold value when deriving the fingerprint of this crypto-condition.

 subconditions
-: A SEQUENCE of conditions.
+: A SET OF conditions.
 This is the list of unfulfilled sub-conditions.
 This list must be combined with the list of conditions derived from the subfulfillments and the combined list, sorted, and used as the subconditions value when deriving the fingerprint of this crypto-condition.

 : This may be an empty list.

-SEQUENCE OF is used instead of SET OF, because a correct DER decoder should reject SET OF values that aren't in canonical order, but most don't, so there is a risk of inconsistent behavior.
-By using SEQUENCE OF it is possible to ensure that all implementations consistently accept any arbitrary ordering.

 ### Validating {#threshold-sha-256-condition-type-validating}